Skip to main content

 3. There are ways to manage Xofluza side effects

 Over-the-counter (OTC) pain medications, such as acetaminophen (Tylenol) or ibuprofen (Advil, Motrin), can help with headache and sinus pain if needed.
-Following a gentle BRAT diet (bananas, rice, applesauce, and toast) can help with diarrhea and stomach upset.
+Following a gentle BRAT diet (bananas, rice, applesauce, and toast) can help with diarrhea and nausea.
 And don’t forget to stay hydrated.

 Most Xofluza side effects should go away on their own.
-But if they worsen or don’t go away, let your healthcare provider know.
+But if they worsen or don’t go away, let your healthcare professional know.

 4. Xofluza comes as an oral solution if you can’t swallow tablets

-Xofluza comes in a 40 mg and an 80 mg tablet.
-If swallowing a tablet is difficult for you or your child, it also comes in a strawberry-flavored oral suspension (liquid) that contains 40 mg in each 20 mL bottle (2 mg/mL).
-Your healthcare provider can specify the liquid form on your prescription.
+Xofluza comes in 40 mg and 80 mg tablets.
+But if swallowing a tablet is difficult for you or your child, it also comes in two different liquid forms:

-Your Xofluza dose is based on your body weight.
-Follow your provider’s instructions carefully to make sure you take the right amount of the oral suspension for your dose.
+Your Xofluza dosage is based on your body weight.
+Follow your prescriber’s instructions carefully to make sure you take the right amount of the oral suspension for your dose.
 And use a measuring spoon or syringe from the pharmacy to measure it — a household spoon isn’t an accurate measuring device.

-Xofluza oral suspension doesn’t need to be refrigerated.
-But you should take it within 10 hours of when it was mixed by the pharmacy.
+Xofluza oral suspension doesn’t require refrigeration.
+But you should take it within 10 hours of mixing it.
 If you have any medication remaining after your dose, safely discard it.

 5. You shouldn’t take Xofluza with certain medications